Cartmanishere/pix2pix-tensorflow/README.md

 of the pix2pix tensorflow.
 But the linked code is not easy to use as I have experienced it first hand while working on a related project.

 This repo is an attempt to make the pix2pix implementation easily approachable for training and testing.
-The provided code also trains faster by removing some of the unnecessary operations.
-As such, there is some difference between how to define input and output in the linked repo and this one.

 A guide on how to use this code for image to image translation is provided.